Now we have broken down what exactly an ace is in tennis language. We can take a look at some other key terminology used in tennis.

-Another strange but important tennis phrase to understand if you are new to the game is the let.
+Another strange but important tennis language to understand if you are new to the game is the let.

-A let in tennis occurs when a player hits a serve that clips the top of the net but still lands inside the service box.
-This then means the server can have another serve, in most cases.
+In tennis, a let-in occurs when a player hits a serve that clips the top of the net but still lands inside the service box.
+This then means the server can have another server in most cases.
 There are some formats of the game when a let is considered to still be in play.